supertokens/blog/content/supabase/index.md

 ![SuperTokens Logo](./supertokens-logo.png)

 SuperTokens is an Open Source Authentication solution.
-They have a managed service, but if you prefer to manage your own data, you can use their self-hosted solution.
+They have a managed service, but if you prefer to handle your own data, you can use their self-hosted solution.
 We built SuperTokens from the ground up to be easy to use and customizable.

 > Note: SuperTokens requires you to have a backend server.
 If your app does not need a backend server, Supabase auth is a more viable option.